contentstack/marketplace-dam-boilerplate-app/TEMPLATE.md

 DIRECT_SELECTOR_PAGE: "authWindow"
 ```

-Implement the below mentioned functions to configure JSON RTE in the Custom DAM Selector Component Flow.
+Implement the functions mentioned below to configure the JSON RTE in the Custom DAM Selector Component Flow.

 - [`getDisplayUrl`][getDisplayUrlJsonRteFunction] Function`*`